the-turing-way/the-turing-way/reproducible_environments.md

 conda create --name Project_One r-base r-yaml
 ```

 A Conda channel is where it downloaded a package from.
-Common channels include Anaconda (a company which provides the `defaults` conda package channel), and conda-forge (a community-driven packaging endevour).
+Common channels include Anaconda (a company which provides the `defaults` conda package channel), and conda-forge (a community-driven packaging endeavour).
 You can explicitly install a package from a certain channel by specifying it like:

 ```
 conda install -c channel_name package_name